NorthConnex: Construction

 Along with the announcement of the NorthConnex name in March 2014, the Lendlease Bouygues joint venture was announced as the preferred construction contractor for the project.

 Planning approval for the construction and operation of NorthConnex was granted on 13 January 2015 by the NSW Minister of Planning.

 Preliminary work activities started on 5 February 2015 and continued until major construction began in mid-2015.
 Tunnelling began in April 2016 and finished in October/November 2018.
 In conjunction with Hornsby Shire Council, the spoil removed from NorthConnex tunnelling was used to fill Hornsby Quarry to enable rehabilitation of the old quarry into a new public parkland.

 The project was originally due to be completed by the end of 2019 but was delayed with the contractor citing the depth of the tunnel (90m) as presenting challenges to the construction time frame.
 It was estimated to be open during the third quarter of 2020, but was further delayed due to the COVID-19 pandemic.
 The tunnel finally opened on 31 October 2020.

+Post-opening

+By August 2023, coverplates and new signage bearing the route number M11 began to be signposted on entry approaches to NorthConnex.
+This gave an indication that NorthConnex was to be allocated route M11, however, no official announcement was given at the time.
+The route allocation was officially announced by Transport for NSW in late September 2023, with NorthConnex remaining as an official name of the tunnel.